Reading time: 4 minutes

 7. Apply to commence a pension

-The member needs to make an application to the trustee to commence a pension and whatever else the fund’s trust deed says a member is required to do when commencing a pension.
+The member needs to make an application to the trustee to start a pension and whatever else the fund’s trust deed says a member is required to do when commencing a pension.

 8. Minute the commencement

 Like all major decisions for your fund, the pension commencement will need a trustee meeting and a minute.
-The member starting the pension needs to say in writing that they wish to start a pension and a pension agreement needs to be drawn up, specifying all major details of the pension and how variations can be made to the pension.
+The member starting the pension needs to say in writing that they wish to start a pension and a pension agreement needs to be drawn up specifying all major details of the pension and how variations can be made.

 9. Commence paying the pension